casey-sayre/stargate-api/README.md

    * Instancing lazy-loadable navigation objects in the default constructor of AstronautDetail and AstronautDuty was a blunder.
    * Changed approach to null-forgiving (!) operator.

+### Req 4: Retrieve Astronaut Duty by name.
+ * **Flaw**: Typo bug: AstronautDutyController.GetAstronautDutiesByName called `GetAstronautByName()`, changed to `GetAstronautDutiesByName()`.
+ * Suppress the null navigation property `Person` of the `AstronautDuty` object in the response.
+ * "by name" means "by Astronaut name."
+ * "Retrieve Astronaut Duty" means return the chronological list of duties for that Astronaut.